Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/strong-baseline.md

 # Strong Baseline: Fine-Tuned BERT Model

 ## Overview
-This strong baseline uses a fine-tuned **BERT (bert-base-uncased)** model to perform hate speech classification.
-Unlike the majority-class baseline, this model leverages contextual language representations learned during pre-training and adapts them to our dataset through supervised fine-tuning.

-All text is tokenized using BERT’s tokenizer with **truncation** and **max-length padding (512 tokens)** to ensure consistency across samples.
+This strong baseline leverages a fine-tuned BERT model (bert-base-uncased) for hate speech detection.
+Unlike a simple majority-class classifier, this model benefits from the rich contextual language representations learned during BERT’s pre-training and adapts them to the MetaHate dataset via supervised fine-tuning.
+All social media posts in the MetaHate dataset are tokenized using BERT’s tokenizer with truncation and padding to a maximum sequence length of 512 tokens, enabling batch processing.

 ## Handling Class Imbalance
-To account for class imbalance in the training data, we apply a **class-weighted cross-entropy loss**, where class weights are computed from the inverse frequencies of labels in the training set.
-The custom loss is implemented by subclassing Hugging Face’s `Trainer`.
+To address the class imbalance in the dataset—where hateful posts make up only about 20% of the training data while non-hateful posts constitute the remaining 80%—we employ a class-weighted cross-entropy loss.
+The weights are determined based on the proportion of each class in the training data, so that the model gives more emphasis to the minority class (hateful posts) during training.
+This custom loss is implemented by subclassing Hugging Face’s Trainer class, which allows the model to learn effectively from both classes while avoiding being biased toward the majority class.

 ## Training Setup
 - **Epochs:** 3